TortoisesSAO/CodesDevice/README.md

 For detailed implementation guidelines and real-world use cases, consult the comprehensive documentation within the repository.

 # FAQ
-# There is only One firmware code and device board, how I select my device application?
+# There is only One firmware code and device board, how do I select my device application?
 # tasks

 #### Interaction Between `printuf` and `task_uart0_printu_print` Tasks

-In complex software systems, tasks often need to communicate and synchronize their actions to achieve coordinated behavior.
+In complex software systems, tasks often need to communicate and synchronize their actions to achieve coordinated behaviour.
 Let's explore the interaction between two tasks, `printuf` and `task_uart0_printu_print`, in the context of printing and UART communication.

 ##### Task Descriptions